Are you wondering what makes an air purifier and dehumidifier different?

 An air purifier with a HEPA filter can trap and lock up to 99.97% of airborne contaminants down to 0.3 microns in size.
 And it’s the top type of filter you’ll find in the best air cleaner for allergies.

-Also, if your air purifier has an Activated Carbon Filter, it can remove damp and musty smells that are caused by mold and mildew.
+If your air purifier has an Activated Carbon Filter, then it can remove damp and musty smells that are caused by mold and mildew.

 It’s important to note that an air purifier doesn’t reduce or control your home’s humidity levels.
 It only recirculates the air inside a room while removing the pollutants.